derekgui/TDD-Dojo-Soundex/README.md

 As in the book saying: In addition to continually seeking new knowledge, successful professionals practice their craft on a regular basis.
 Musicians use scales as warm-up exercises, cosmetic surgeons practice on cadavers, athletes run drills and scrimmages, speakers warm up in front of a mirror, and martial arts practioners practice **katas**.

 ### Note
-Each branch is a new attempt and the master branch is project starter code.
+Each branch is a new attempt and the starter code at stater branch.

 ### Spec
 The Soundex algorithm encodes words into a letter plus three digits, mapping similarly sounding words to the same encoding which helps make searching more effective.
 Here are the rules, per [Wikipedia](http://en.wikipedia.org/wiki/Soundex):